-From a security perspective, is it better to have a mainframe, a collection of servers, or a combination of the
+From a security perspective, is it better to have a mainframe, a collection of servers, or a combination of the two?

 I'm sure the general public thinks that mainframe computing is a thing of the distant past, given all the press coverage of developments like client/server technology, distributed systems, server farms and cloud computing.
 The mainframe, however, is still the cornerstone of most large IT projects around the world.
 One of the main reasons for this is that a mainframe has a proven security track record that others can only dream of.